Posted on 24th January 2021

 Leveller propaganda and publications were prominent on the streets of London often spread by the many women involved who were not liable to be searched.
 Meanwhile, the leading Levellers such as Lilburne, Richard Overton, William Walwyn and John Wildman gave talks and lectures targeting army camps where their views quickly became influential among the troops with many of them wearing green ribbons in their hats or pinned to their uniforms as a sign of their allegiance to the Leveller cause.

-The Heads of Proposal had angered the army radicals not just its terms but the manner in which they had been agreed without consultation and without reference to their grievances. -they were not willing to be ignored any longer.
+The Heads of Proposal had angered the army radicals not just its terms but the way they had been agreed without consultation and without reference to their grievances - they were not willing to be ignored any longer.

 Henry Ireton, who was Oliver Cromwell’s son-in-law and a lawyer by profession was an enthusiastic proponent of the Heads of Proposal and was greatly irritated by the army’s negative attitude towards it.
 Angered by the publication of the Representation of the Army which called for the election of a new Parliament on a wider franchise and for the army to be directly involved in the settlement of the nation it was he more than any other who pressed for a meeting to debate the issues.
 Cromwell was more ambivalent.
 The New Model Army was his creation, they were his people He did not like to be seen to oppose them.